-The First Civil Senate of the Federal Court of Justice, which is responsible for trademark and name law, had to decide under which conditions an internet auction house can be sued for injunctive relief if name rights are infringed on its platform.
+The First Civil Senate of the Federal Court of Justice, which is responsible, among other things, for trademark and name law, was tasked with determining the conditions under which an internet auction house can be held liable for injunctive relief when name rights are infringed on its platform.

-The defendant operates the Internet auction platform eBay.
-The plaintiff, who was himself registered on eBay but did not trade there, was called in November 2003 by dissatisfied buyers who thought they had bought a jumper from him in an eBay auction.
-It turned out that the seller of the jumper - which was apparently a plagiarism of a brand-name jumper - had registered on eBay under the alias universum3333 with the plaintiff's civil name; the plaintiff's place of residence and date of birth were also given.
-After the plaintiff had informed eBay of this and eBay had immediately blocked this seller, there were subsequently further registrations using other aliases, again with the plaintiff's name, address, date of birth and email address.
-Individual buyers returned the jumpers they had purchased to the plaintiff as the alleged seller.
-The plaintiff then filed a claim for injunctive relief against eBay for infringement of his right to a name as a disrupter.
+The defendant operates the internet auction platform eBay.
+In november 2003, the plaintiff, who was registered with eBay but did not trade there, was contacted by dissatisfied buyers who believed they had purchased a sweater from him in an eBay auction.
+It was subsequently discovered that the seller of the sweaters – which were apparently counterfeits of a branded item – had registered on eBay under the pseudonym "universum3333" using the plaintiff's actual name, place of residence, and date of birth.
+After the plaintiff notified eBay and eBay promptly blocked this seller, further registrations occurred, again using other pseudonyms but incorporating the plaintiff's name, address, date of birth, and email address.
+Some buyers returned the purchased sweaters to the plaintiff, believing him to be the seller.
+Consequently, the plaintiff sought an injunction against eBay, asserting that the platform was liable as a disturber for the infringement of his name rights.

-The Regional Court and the Court of Appeal upheld the action.
-The defendant's appeal against this led to the case being referred back to the court of appeal.
+Both the Regional Court and the Higher Regional Court ruled in favor of the plaintiff.
+However, the defendant's subsequent appeal (Revision) led to the case being remanded to the Higher Regional Court for further proceedings.

-The Federal Court of Justice overturned the contested judgment because the Court of Appeal had not yet made any findings on the question at issue between the parties as to whether it was technically possible and reasonable for eBay to prevent further infringements of the plaintiff's right to a name committed by users of the auction platform.
-The burden of proof and presentation in this regard basically lies with the plaintiff.
+The Federal Court of Justice overturned the challenged judgment because the Higher Regional Court had not yet made findings on the disputed question between the parties regarding whether it was technically feasible and reasonable for eBay to prevent further infringements of the plaintiff's name rights committed by users of the auction platform.
+The burden of pleading and proving this generally lies with the plaintiff.

-However, if the reasonableness of such measures was to be disputed, eBay would have to substantiate its case. eBay's interest in secrecy could, if necessary, be taken into account by excluding the public and by a court order of secrecy.
+However, eBay must provide detailed arguments if the reasonableness of such measures is to be contested. eBay's confidentiality interests could, if necessary, be protected by excluding the public and imposing a judicial confidentiality order.

 Judgment of April 10, 2008 I ZR 227/05 -